bopopescu/snappy-spark/snappy/README.md

 build/sbt -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.1 -Phive -Phive-thriftserver -Dscala-2.11 -DskipTests assembly

-Use the spark-build.sh script in scripts directory of this repo which has these arguments by default.
+Use the spark-build.sh script in snappy directory of this repo which has these arguments by default.
 Any arguments to the script will be passed through to sbt/mvn except for these which are handled by the script:

-    -scala-2.11: to build with scala-2.11 (default with sbt) -scala-2.10: to build with scala-2.10 (default with mvn)
+    -scala-2.11: to build with scala-2.11
+    -scala-2.10: to build with scala-2.10 (default)
     -mvn: to build with maven instead of sbt

 You need to have maven installed on the system to build with maven but